Angienoelhaverly/Kickstarter-Analysis/README.md

 The purpose of this analysis is to examine trends within the kickstarter campaign industry, specifically for theaters and plays.
 An up and coming playwright wants to start a crowd funding campaign to help fund her play.
 She's estimating a budget of over $10,000 but wants to first see if that is an accurate estimate before jumping in to her first crowdfunding campaing.
 We can use excel to organize, sort, and analyze data to help her get a better sense of the accuracy of her project's estimate.
 We will analyze to see if there are specific factors that make a campaign successful.
 Using excel to analyze this data will help our client gather a better understanding of campaigns from start to finish to better plan her own campaign.

-There are a few ways in which we will examine these trends in this analysis.
-One is to evaluate and compare how well campaigns performed based on the time of year when they were launched.
-A second evaluation will examine percentages that were successful versus those that failed or canceled in comparison to initial financial goals set.
-Two questions when examining this data will be to see if any trends exist as to what time of year a campaign launches as to how successful it may be and the other question will ask if there is a trend in how well a campaign performs compared to how lofty of a revenue goal it set.

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date